COMMUNITY-BASED POLICING AND POST CONFLICT POLICE REFORM

-The project comprises 11 work packages (link to our project site at NMBU.no).
+The project comprises 11 work packages.
 In-depth qualitative research will be conducted in a total of 11 case countries, spread across Latin America, South-Eastern Europe, Africa, and South Asia.
 Crosscutting themes include youth, gender, technology, and police training.

 The research is interdisciplinary, with a common, overarching methodology and a strong focus on dissemination and exploitation of research results.